Manifold Fitting in Ambient Space: Manifold Fitting

 \section{Manifold Fitting}

-In this section, we will discuss the manifold fitting step which involves MLS.
+In this section, we will discuss the manifold-fitting step, which involves MLS.
 We will define the MLS for function approximation and discuss how MLS is used in a local setting for surface approximation.
-We will also analyze and give some theoretical bounds for the manifold fitting.